 The Lie: Achieving your ideal body will make you happy.

 The Truth: “This myth is driving so much frustration and unhappiness, and crushing our confidence, self-esteem, and self-worth,” says Samantha Eaton, nutrition coach and personal chef.
 “Diet culture tells us this so when we fail, we know it’s our own fault.
 And it works!
 Instead of blaming whatever plan or approach we were trying to follow, we internalize it.
 We blame ourselves.
 Our inner shaming voice chimes in and says things like ‘we didn’t want it bad enough,’ ‘we didn’t try hard enough,’ ‘we didn’t have enough willpower.'”
 Check out these 16 things to never do at the gym.

 The Lie: “You’re not sleeping well due to stress.”

 The Truth: “In reality, poor sleep is often caused by your nighttime routine, sleep environment, and mattress,” says Matthew Ross, co-owner and COO of The Slumber Yard.
 “If electronics are a big part of your nightly routine, you’ll often have trouble falling asleep due to the blue light these devices emit.
 Keeping your room clean can have a positive effect on your sleep.
 Dirty rooms can make you feel anxious, which is not an ideal emotion for sleep.
 Your mattress and pillow are extremely important.
 The right mattress can make all the difference and the wrong mattress can make your situation much worse.”
-To get a better night’s sleep stress or no stress, follow these 13 secrets to a better sleep that doctors want you to know.

 The Lie: Checking your credit score will lower it.